-The Office of Grant Services manages money allocated to the City of Atlanta from the U.S. Department of Housing and Urban Development (HUD).
+The Office of Grants Management is responsible for the financial and administrative functions of grants awarded to the City of Atlanta.
+Included are funds allocated to the City of Atlanta from the U.S. Department of Housing and Urban Development (HUD).
 These funds are Community Development Block Grants (CDBG), Emergency Shelter Grants (ESG), Home Investment Partnership Program (HOME) and Housing Opportunities for Persons with AIDS (HOPWA).
 It also manages grants from state government, foundations, and private entities.
-Grant Services is the fiscal agent for all grant funds received by the City of Atlanta.
-The unit's overall fiscal administrative responsibility is to use fiscal controls and fund accounting procedures to ensure the proper disbursement of and accounting for federal and state funds.
+Grants Management is the fiscal agent for all grant funds received by the City of Atlanta.
+The unit's overall fiscal administrative responsibility is to use fiscal controls and fund accounting procedures to ensure the proper disbursement of and accounting for federal, state funds and private funds.

 |Department of Finance|

 |Atlanta, Georgia 30303|

 Dial 711-to connect to City of Atlanta 404.330.6763

 City of Atlanta 2019 Applications for Consolidated Plan HUD Grant Programs